Dak Prescott Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- Prescott averages 235 passing yards per game in nine matchups against the Eagles, 38.5 fewer yards his over/under in Saturday's game.
+- Prescott's 235 passing yards per game in nine matchups against the Eagles are 33.5 fewer yards than his over/under in Saturday's game.

-- Prescott threw a touchdown pass six times and multiple TDs in three of those matchups against the Eagles.
+- This week Prescott will face the NFL's 10th-ranked pass defense (229.4 yards allowed per game).

-- The 229.4 passing yards the Eagles allow per game makes them the NFL's 10th-ranked pass defense this season.
+- The Eagles' defense is 10th in the league, allowing 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Cardinals, Prescott had 226 yards while completing 63.2% of his passes, while throwing three touchdowns.
+- Prescott put together a 226-yard performance against the Cardinals last week, completing 63.2% of his pass attempts and throwing for three touchdowns.

-- Prescott tacked on five carries for 20 yards, averaging four yards per carry in the running game.
+- He also carried the ball five times for 20 yards, averaging four yards per attempt on the ground.

 Prescott's Dallas Teammates